-Registered female highlights selling in our 42nd Annual Production Sale on April 3, 2021
+Registered female highlights selling in our 43rd Annual Spring Production Sale on April 2, 2022

 Managing Structure—A constant topic amongst cattle producers is that of feet and legs in Angus cattle.
 Listen to Mark Gardiner discuss the management protocol at Gardiner Angus Ranch for monitoring and screening cattle for bad feet in their herd.
 Form and function are vitally important in any herd and are closely watched on the ranch.